ziesop20/kwk-l1-variable-assignment-kwk-students-l1-min-072318/README.md

 1 example, 1 failure
 ```

-To solve this test failure, create a local variable `greeting` in the `variable.rb` file.
+Remember that test failures are normal for unsolved labs!
+This is how we will be progressing through our material and objectives, writing solutions and solving unsolved concerns until each test gets satisfied.
+To solve the test failure for this lab, create a local variable `greeting` in the `variable.rb` file.
 Set `greeting` equal to the string `"Hello World"`.
 Run `learn` to see if you did this correctly.

 ## Resources
 * [Learn to Program](https://pine.fm/LearnToProgram/chap_03.html)